Setasign/SetaPDF-Signer-Addon-CSC/README.md

 ## Requirements

-To use this package you need access to a CSC API.
+To use this package you need access to a CSC API (v0).

 This package is developed and tested on PHP >= 7.1.
 Requirements of the [SetaPDF-Signer](https://www.setasign.com/signer)